Adenrele Sonariwo

-Adenrele Sonariwo is a Nigerian entrepreneur and art curator.
-She is the founder of the Rele Art Gallery on Military Street, Onikan, Lagos Island, Lagos, Nigeria as well as the Rele Art Gallery on Melrose Avenue in Los Angeles, California.
+Adenrele Sonariwo is an African entrepreneur and art curator.
+She is the founder of the Rele Gallery on 32 Thompson Street, Ikoyi, Lagos, Nigeria as well as the Rele Gallery on Western Avenue in Los Angeles, California.
 Rele Gallery is the first African contemporary art gallery to establish an outpost in Los Angeles.
 Sonariwo was the lead curator of the first Nigerian pavilion at the 57th Venice Biennale in 2017.
-Alongside the Rele Art Gallery, Sonariwo is also the founding director of the Rele Arts Foundation.
+Alongside the Rele Gallery, Sonariwo is also the founding director of the Rele Arts Foundation.
 The foundation's projects include the annual young Contemporaries programme, which offers grants, mentorship, residences and training to a small group of emerging artists, an opportunity that results in an exhibition hosted at the gallery.

 Education

 Sonariwo got her first degree in accounting at Howard University in 2007, then went on to work at PricewaterhouseCoopers as an accountant for four years.
 She has an MA Multimedia Communications from the Academy of Art University and a certificate in Curating Contemporary Art Exhibitions from the University of the Arts London.